 Each of these three countries practice specific laws that prohibit the display of any tattoos symbolizing or otherwise glorying Nazi culture.
 Exposing any such tattoo can lead to arrest and potential deportation.

-There have been many arrests within the last decade across the country due to travelers and expats exposing or showing their Buddha/Buddhist tattoos in public.
+Sri Lanka has seen many arrests within the last decade due to travelers and expats exposing or showing their Buddha/Buddhist tattoos in public.

 Sri Lanka as a country has extremely strong Buddhist beliefs, and as such, the government is very sensitive about their religion being defaced in any way – especially when an ‘outsider’ is seen displaying a tattoo that marks something so symbolic within the country.

 Like Sri Lanka, Thailand is also cracking down on tourists who expose religious-themed tattoos.
 The Thai government states that they believe religious tattoos to be culturally inappropriate and that they erode the respect of the native religions.

 Non religious tattoos in these countries are typically fine, and as both countries have established themselves as leading tourist destinations, locals are typically pretty accepting of foreigners who have tattoos.

 Japan is surprisingly strict when it comes to tattoos, especially considering that it is often seen by many as one of the original birthplaces for the art form.

 In recent history, tattoos have carried negative connotations throughout much of the country, and officials are strongly opposed to any exposed ink that can be perceived as being shocking or offensive.
 This is especially if it relates at all to any organized crime gangs within the country.